richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_Python>>DataExplorer.md

 4.2.0
 ```

-_Note: Checking Data Explorer version is not necessary, but might be useful for troubleshooting_
+_Note: Checking Azure-Kusto-Data Library version is not necessary, but might be useful for troubleshooting_